trynthink/scout/docs/tutorials.rst

 ***********

 ..
 ARE THERE MORE GENERAL COMMENTS TO BE MADE ABOUT THE ORDER IN WHICH THE ENERGY EFFICIENCY SUB-FIELDS MUST BE SPECIFIED?
 ..
-ADD MORE DETAIL ABOUT WHERE ENERGYPLUS FILES COME FROM; WHAT SPECIFIC FILE FROM THE SIMULATION IS REQUIRED
+ADD MORE DETAIL ABOUT WHERE ENERGYPLUS FILES COME FROM

 Each ECM definition includes quantitative energy efficiency or energy performance values and the units and source information for those values.
 Each of these parameters is specified in a separate field.
-Both the energy efficiency and units should have second level keys for primary and secondary effects from the ECM.
 Performance data should be derived from :ref:`credible sources <ecm-sources>` and the units must be consistent with those outlined in the :ref:`ECM Definition Reference <ecm-performance-units>` section.

 Performance values can be specified with different values by end use, climate zone, building type, or building vintage.
 In addition, the performance values for commercial buildings can be specified with data from an :ref:`EnergyPlus simulation <analysis-step-2-energyplus>`.
 The thermoelastic heat pump ECM applies to both residential and commercial buildings, and EnergyPlus simulation results will be used to specify the performance for commercial buildings.
-Since both the energy efficiency and units data require "primary" and "secondary" keys, the residential and commercial data should be specified under those keys using the simplified building type keys "all residential" and "all commercial."
+For the purposes of this example, performance is assumed to be uniform across residential buildings and the EnergyPlus simulation results address commercial buildings, thus the performance can be specified under the simplified building type keys "all residential" and "all commercial."

-EnergyPlus performance data files are organized by building type and each file can include performance data for multiple ECMs.
-These files should be placed in the directory "energyplus_data."
+EnergyPlus performance data files are specific to a single building type and each file can include performance data for multiple ECMs.
+These files should be placed in the directory "energyplus_data" (inside the "ecm_definitions" folder).
 To import performance data from these files, the user sets the "energy_efficiency" attribute for an ECM to a dict as follows: ``"energy_efficiency": {"EnergyPlus file": "ECM name"}``.
-Here, "ECM name" will determine which rows should be drawn from the EnergyPlus file(s) that are relevant to the ECM's building type(s).
+Here, "ECM name" will determine which rows will be read in the EnergyPlus file(s).
+Only the EnergyPlus file(s) that correspond to an ECM's building type(s) will be read.
 When EnergyPlus data are being used, ECM performance units should always be "relative savings (constant)."

-Using EnergyPlus performance data disables the automatic calculation of the secondary energy use effects of an ECM because these secondary effects can be retrieved directly from the EnergyPlus simulation results.
-Two changes must be made to the ECM definition to correctly incorporate the secondary effects data from the EnergyPlus results.

-1. In the applicable baseline market definition, the secondary end use(s), fuel type(s), and technology name(s) must be specified.
-2. The location of the EnergyPlus data files must be specified for the secondary performance fields.

-If no secondary effects apply, the "secondary" key for performance should be specified as ``null`` similar to other unused fields in the ECM.
-For thermoelastic heat pumps, there are no secondary effects.
+EnergyPlus simulation data include results for all of the energy uses that are affected by the ECM, including end uses that are not in the applicable baseline market for the ECM.
+These effects on other end uses are automatically incorporated into the final results for the ECM.

 The source(s) for the performance data should be credible sources, such as :ref:`those outlined <ecm-sources>` in the :ref:`analysis-approach` section.
 The source information should be provided using only the fields shown in the example.
 The pages where the data can be found in the source can be provided as a single number or as a list of two numbers, e.g., [93, 95], if the data are spread across multiple pages.
 If page numbers are not applicable, the field should have the value ``null``. ::

    {...
     "energy_efficiency": {
-      "primary": {
       "all residential": 6,
       "all commercial": {"EnergyPlus file": "thermoelastic_heat_pumps"}},
-      "secondary": null},
     "energy_efficiency_units": {
-      "primary": {
       "all residential": "COP",
       "all commercial": "relative savings (constant)"},
-      "secondary": null},
     "energy_efficiency_source": {
       "notes": null,
       "source_data":[{